 Nadia explains, “Being accessible and having a variety of settings is key; places that feel private, opportunities for social interaction, spaces to be able to personalize.
-We always try to incorporate elements that foster relaxation, stress reduction, and emotional well-being, such as quiet zones, meditation areas, and calming color schemes.”
+We always try to incorporate elements that foster relaxation, stress reduction, and emotional well-being, such as quiet zones, meditation areas, and calming colour schemes.”

 Our favorite addition to the redesign?
 Our very own Zen room.
-With an air-purifying machine and calming colors throughout, it’s also where we host monthly massage appointments with a trained therapist.
+With an air-purifying machine and calming colours throughout, it’s also where we host monthly massage appointments with a trained therapist.
 (If you’ve already decided you want to work here, make sure to check out our latest vacancies).

 Staying true to your brand values

 Creating a space that promotes “oohs” and “ahhs” from visitors can be a pretty satisfying experience.
 And it’s safe to say that since we worked with Trifle, we’ve been hearing them a lot.

 Nadia explained, ‘The office space serves as a tangible expression of your brand and company values.
 By creating an environment that reflects these elements, you can strengthen brand identity and culture, engage employees, leave a positive impression on clients, and differentiate yourself in the marketplace.
 It’s incredibly important to get this right.'”